arikanev/mnist_tools/README.md

-# mnistmPytorchLoader
+# mnist tools
-load mnist-m into pytorch using the existing DataLoader class
+scripts for the mnist use-cases you may encounter